Native Americans removed from college tour

 Police stop Native American brothers during US college tour

-A Colorado university has apologised for two Native American brothers who were pulled from a campus tour after a parent alerted them to police.
+A Colorado university has apologised for two Native American brothers who were removed from a campus tour after a parent called the police.

-The brothers' mother, Lorraine Kahneratokwas Gray, said they were removed because a parent was suspicious of how quiet they were.
+The brothers' mother, Lorraine Kahneratokwas Gray, said they were taken off the tour because a parent was suspicious of how quiet they were.

 Colorado State University (CSU) police searched the brothers, who drove seven hours to attend the admissions tour.